iris-hep/iris-hep.github.io/pages/docs/newteammember.md

 The meaning of the fields is the following:

   * title - the title of the talk: you made need to place it in double quotes, if certain characters like a colon (":") are included in the title
-  * date - the date on which the presentation was made, in the format "10 Sep 2018"
+  * date - the date on which the presentation was made, in the numeric format "YYYY-MM-DD"
   * url - this should be a direct URL to the presentation file (e.g. pdf)
   * meeting - the name of the meeting
   * meetingurl - the URL for the meeting in which the presentation was made